Zheng261/CrabitatResearch/README.md

 	Zheng Yan & Tim White & Michael Burnett, August 2018
 ##################################################################

 Before doing anything, run the InitiateWkdirAndImportPackages.R file.
-This file sets up the working directory (currently this hard drive, but can be configured to be whateber) as well as loads all the required libraries, of which there are many.
+This file sets up the working directory (currently this hard drive, but can be configured to be whatever) as well as loads all the required libraries, of which there are many.

 The following describes the folders and their contents in "CrabitatResearch", listed in order of presentation in the upcoming paper.